RuralNative/Handsy-FSL-Tutorial-Application/docs/scratch.md

 * **Material Design 3** as preferred primary design language for UI/UX design
 * **Compose Navigation** as preferred library for navigating between screens
 * **Accompanist** as preferred library to complement Android functionalities non-existent for Jetpack Compose - such as requesting permissions

+This architectural approaches and solutions are also effectively utilized to achieved the stipulated quality goals stated on the [Introduction](#quality-goals) section.